-Despite Estonians' aggressive driving habits, deaths from traffic related accidents have significantly decreased in recent years, from to 19 road fatalities in 2006 to 4 in 2021.
+Despite Estonians' aggressive driving habits, deaths from traffic related accidents have significantly decreased in recent years, from to 19 road fatalities in 2006 to 4 in 2023, which is less than the EU average of 4.5.
 This decrease primarily results from firmer enforcement of traffic laws and government road safety advocacy programs.
 Like Americans, Estonians drive on the right side of the road.